-Neutering (although important) is a preventative healthcare procedure and isn’t usually considered an emergency.
-As such, surgical neutering appointments will need to be made when normal services resume.
-However, if you suspect your female dog to have an unusual discharge or they are unwell (vomiting or abnormal drinking patterns) please contact your vet immediately.
+Neutering (although important) is a preventative healthcare procedure.
+As such, there may be delays in making surgical neutering appointments as Practises work on reduced staffing levels and assess which services to prioritise.
+If you suspect your female dog to have an unusual discharge or they are unwell (vomiting or abnormal drinking patterns) please contact your vet immediately.

 Female dogs coming into season will need to be kept well apart from entire (non-castrated) male dogs living in the same household.
 Dogs should be kept in separate rooms of the house with doors closed to minimise frustration and provide additional safeguards.
 Where this isn’t possible, baby gates can be used but only under supervision and never left unattended.
 Ensure everyone in the household is aware of the risks and contributes in keeping them apart.
 This will be an unsettling time for both dogs so do ensure that you provide each dog with the same time, companionship and activity.
 You can read more on enrichment on our dedicated pages.

-Please continue to review guidance on the British Veterinary Association (BVA) website to determine a more appropriate time to book your appointment with a vet.
+Please continue to review guidance on the determine a more appropriate time to book your appointment with a vet.
 This continues to be updated following the latest government advice.

-For many years, Dogs Trust has been working with vets to provide subsidised neutering for dog owners living on means-tested benefits.
-We work with over 1,200 practices across the UK to deliver our subsidised neutering programme.
+Dogs Trust works with vets to provide subsidised neutering for dog owners living on means-tested benefits in Northern Ireland.
+We work with in partnership with Veterinary Practices to deliver our subsidised neutering programme.
 Through these partnerships, we have been able to reduce the cost to the owner to as little as £50 – the rest of the cost of the routine procedure is covered by Dogs Trust.

-Dogs Trust subsidised neutering is available to those who meet all three of the following criteria:
+Dogs Trust subsidised neutering is available in Northern Ireland for those who meet the following criteria:

 Is in receipt of means tested benefits: